Join our mailing list to stay informed!

 Have a Backup Plan

 During your bankruptcy with no debts to pay, you might be in the habit of putting extra money aside into a savings account.
 If not, this is a great habit to start.
-Having an amount of money stashed away comes in handy for a forgotten bill, an unexpected event, an emergency situation or even a rainy day.
-Having a savings account means you don’t have to rely on an emergency credit card or a payday loan in your time of need.
+Having money stashed away is useful for a forgotten bill, an unexpected event, an emergency situation, or even a rainy day.
+A savings account means you don’t have to rely on an emergency credit card or payday loan in your time of need.
 You should also look into life insurance and income protection insurance to make sure you aren’t left shorthanded.

 Get Savvy